 Once you’ve completed your project post-mortem, you can finalize all documentation (contracts, project plans, scope outline, costs, schedule, etc.) and index them in the company archives for later reference.

 Be sure to keep clear notes on the project’s performance and improvement opportunities so you can easily reference and implement them on similar projects in the future.
+Documentation is not only important as a resource for future reference but also provides a clear paper trail for the processes, decisions, and actions taken during the project, which may be required by legal, HR, or future leadership.

 Finally, don’t forget to celebrate!
 The end of a project is a big accomplishment and represents the culmination of many hours of hard work and dedication from a team of contributors.